stephanrauh/ngx-extended-pdf-viewer/projects/ngx-extended-pdf-viewer/README.md

 ## State of the art

-The library is very young, but it already proved be useful.
-I'm using it in a real-world project on a daily basis.
+I'm using the library in a real-world project on a daily basis.
+I'm positive it's good enough to use it in production.
+Actually, that's what I'm doing since a couple of months.
 Even so: use at own risk.
+I consider the library a professional-grade leisure time project.
 I'll answer your bug tickets as soon as possible, but there's nothing in the way of warranties.

-The library has been developed with Angular 6, so probably npm will complain if you're using an older version of Angular.
+The library has been developed with Angular 6.
+Recently, I've updated it to Angular 7, so npm will complain if you're using an older version of Angular (i.e. Angular 2-5).
 In theory, ngx-extended-pdf-viewer should be compatible with every Angular version since 2.0, but I don't support this actively.

 The library is using a source-code build of the pdf.js library of Mozilla.
-As of version 0.9.3, this build doesn't use one of the released versions, but the developer version 2.0.641 (which has been pulled directly from "master").
+As of version 0.9.5, this build doesn't use one of the released versions, but the developer version 2.0.641 (which has been pulled directly from "master").
 I didn't observe any problems so far, but proceed with care.
 If you run into problems due to the version of pdf.js, please open an issue on the [project bug tracker](https://github.com/stephanrauh/ExploringAngular/tree/master/embedding-pdf).

 ## Known bugs

 None.

 (Apart from a layout glitch that seems to be intentional: you may need to set the font size of the input field containing the page number explicitely.
-For some reason unknown, it's a lot larger than the rest of the text of the toolbar in some applications).
+By default, it's a lot larger than the rest of the text of the toolbar in some applications).

 ## Unknown bugs